godotengine/godot-docs/contributing/development/compiling/compiling_for_windows.rst

               scoop install python mingw

+          Scons will still need to be installed via pip
 .. note:: If you have `MSYS2 <https://www.msys2.org/>`_ installed, you can easily
           install MinGW and other dependencies using the following command::